reelgirly/Flex-2-15-Haswell-/README.md

 If all files compiled without errors open terminal again in folder where the files are located and compile them all at once by "iasl *.dsl".

-Now copy ur compiled **AML** files to /EFI/CLOVER/ACPI/patched on your EFI partition
+Now copy your compiled **AML** files to /EFI/CLOVER/ACPI/patched on your EFI partition.

 You should have there: